 Looking to expand your 3PL operations to handle higher online order volumes?
 A majority of ecommerce warehouses we’ve surveyed are looking to do the same thing.
 In fact, order volumes through our warehouse management system (WMS) software have surged by 59% year-over-year.
 With great volume comes great responsibility.
 Warehouses without efficient processes in place risk overwhelming staff with orders to process beyond their capacity – causing mis-picks that cost up to thousands of dollars per month, limit revenue growth, and hamper staff productivity.

 During the past 14 years working with thousands of third-party logistics (3PL) warehouses, 3PL Central has discovered three ecommerce fulfillment automation best-practice workflows that you can implement with WMS software to build scalable processes that expedite ecommerce fulfillment.
 When applied, these workflows can fuel your ecommerce growth.

 1. Efficient Receipt Against Advanced Shipping Notice Process

 Many 3PLs receive against advanced shipping notices (ASN) to ensure receipt of the correct inventory and the quality of the products received.
-By ensuring you’ve received the correct product initially, you reduce errors further in the picking and packing process and can avoid shipping the wrong product.
+By ensuring you’ve received the correct product initially, you reduce errors further in the picking and packing process and can avoid shipping and receiving the wrong product.
 A receipt against ASN process helps 3PLs improve the quality control and boost operational efficiency in the warehouse receiving process by allowing you to check inventory received to the ASN and also to check the quantities received, as well as ensure all product is in good condition before putaway to storage or picking locations.
 By applying this quality control process, you can build a reputation for efficient receipts and quality inventory management.
 This makes it difficult for competitors to replicate.
 Level up your warehouse service levels by receiving against ASNs.

 2. Leverage Mobile Barcode Scanning